 The impetus for this change (after 6 years of teaching at this

-godforsaken hellhole school while receiving glowing student evaluations) was the fact that a problem student snuck a beer into my class and consumed it during the lecture and I didn’t see him do it or stop him.
+godforsaken hellhole school while receiving glowing student evaluations) was the fact that a problem student snuck a beer into my class and consumed it during the lecture; I didn’t see him do it.
 The only way I found out at all was because two different students took pictures of him and/or the beer and posted them to Facebook and Twitter.
 Never mind the fact that this student was known to be smoking weed on campus, or that he moved over one row and positioned himself so that I couldn’t see what he was doing.
 No, the most important thing is that I didn’t catch him.

 So I leave higher education behind for sunnier skies, less juvenile antics from people who are old enough to know better, and a (much) higher level of pay.
 But I will never forget the the truth that in American higher education today, high school never ends.